 Niagara-on-the-Lake (NOTL) is one of my favourite weekend getaways from Toronto.
-It’s under a two hour drive, and filled with so many things to do that don’t break the bank, or involve to much pre-planning.
+It’s under a two hour drive, and filled with so many things to do (not to mention several famous ice wine vineyards) that don’t break the bank, or involve to much pre-planning.

 This time of year especially, I’m always looking for things that can get me out of my house, and out of hibernation mode.
 It’s been non-stop extreme cold warnings and snowy messes in Toronto.
 All I really want to do is sit in and binge-watch Netflix in my pjs, BUT sometimes all you need to feel motivated again is a quick weekend getaway somewhere that helps you enjoy what winter has to offer.